-therefore denote the same kernel $H$.
+The two iterated composites $(k_3\circ_{(1,1)}k_1)\circ_{(1,2)}k_2$ and $(k_3\circ_{(1,2)}k_2)\circ_{(1,1)}k_1$ therefore denote the same kernel $H$.
 This equality is the finite-sum instance of the interchange law.
 It expresses that the two internal variables $b$ and $d$ are marginalized out, and that the order of these finite marginalizations does not affect the resulting kernel. \end{example}